Wednesday Night Live

 • Questions?
 Contact Carolyn Murray at email@example.com.

-Worship together on Zoom.
-Those unable to attend worship in person are invited to view the 11 a.m. livestream with others on Zoom.
+Those unable to attend worship in person are invited to view the 11 a.m. livestream with a group on Zoom.
 The Zoom session will begin each Sunday at 10:45 so participants can chat before the service.
-Email Pastoral Resident Ashley Robinson at email@example.com for the Zoom link.
+To get the link, email Pastoral Resident Ashley Robinson at firstname.lastname@example.org.

 Women of Wilshire book clubs